microsoft/Olive/docs/source/features/passes/onnx.md

 Please refer to [VitisAIQuantization](vitis_ai_quantization) for more details about the pass and its config parameters.

 ### Quantize with Huggingface Optimum
-Olive also integrates [Hugging Face Optimum](https://github.com/huggingface/optimum) for quantization.
+Olive also integrates [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) for quantization.

-🤗 Optimum collaborated with AutoGPTQ library to provide a simple API that apply GPTQ quantization on language models.
+AutoGPTQ is an easy-to-use LLM quantization package with user-friendly APIs, based on GPTQ algorithm (weight-only quantization).
 With GPTQ quantization, you can quantize your favorite language model to 8, 4, 3 or even 2 bits.
 This comes without a big drop of performance and with faster inference speed.
 This is supported by most GPU hardwares.

-Olive consolidates the Optimum gptq quantization into a single pass called GptqQuantizer which supports tune gptq quantization with hyperparameters for trade-off between accuracy and speed.
+Olive consolidates the GPTQ quantization into a single pass called GptqQuantizer which supports tune GPTQ quantization with hyperparameters for trade-off between accuracy and speed.

 Please refer to [GptqQuantizer](gptq_quantizer) for more details about the pass and its config parameters.